 For a mobile app, app ratings are the best way to showcase how good it is.
 Ratings build social proof, and studies show that social proofs go a long way in enticing the customer to download the app.

-As a matter of fact, studies show that more than 85% of customers won’t download an app from the app store if it is rated 2 or below.
+Studies show that more than 85% of customers won’t download an app from the app store if it is rated 2 or below.

 Strategies for Stage 2